Ke11og/ceg3004-Audio-Classification-Project/README.md

-# CEG3004 Audio Classification Project  Pr_33
+# CEG3004 Audio Classification Project
+Group: Pr_33

 ## Overview
 This project implements an audio classification pipeline for the ESC-50 environmental sound dataset (50 classes, 2000 clips).
 The pipeline extracts hand-crafted DSP features from audio waveforms and classifies them using a Support Vector Machine (SVM) with an RBF kernel.
 The system is evaluated on clean, noisy, and band-limited versions of the submission set to assess robustness under realistic signal distortions.